mplesser/azcam/docs/index.md

   * **sf** to try and set image folder to the current directory.
   * **bf** to browse for a file or folder.

-# Commands and Objects
+# Code Descriptions
-There are many commands and classes (which create objects and their methods) which are available to manipulate hardware, data, images, and exposures.
+There are many functions and classes which are available to manipulate hardware, data images, and exposures.
 The links listed below describe some of these commands.
 Availability depends on configuration.

-These classes and commands are useful both in the server and in a console application.
+The classes and commands listed here are useful both in the server and in a console application.

 ```eval_rst
 .. toctree::